Facebook virus attacks and how to protect from them

 4. Video virus

-There are number of versions of the Facebook video virus and they can occur on both Facebook itself or on Messenger.
-The Messenger video virus appears as a link, apparently sent by a Facebook friend (perhaps one whose account has been hacked) and is accompanied by text telling the recipient that this is a ‘special’ video or one that they must watch.
-However, when the recipient clicks on the link it doesn’t take them to the video, instead re-directing them to a website that hosts a virus or other type of malware.
+There are a number of versions of the Facebook video virus, and they can occur on both Facebook itself and Messenger.
+The Messenger video virus appears as a link, apparently sent by a Facebook friend (perhaps one whose account has been hacked), and is accompanied by text telling the recipient that this is a ‘special’ video or one that they must watch.
+However, when the recipient clicks on the link, it doesn’t take them to the video instead redirecting them to a website that hosts a virus or other type of malware.

 5. Browser extensions

-Web browser extensions are a favorite tool for hackers who want to spread malware and it’s no different for Facebook hackers.
-There is a number of different extensions, some of which are linked to Facebook video viruses, that when you install them and visit Facebook will attempt to steal data or fill your feed with adverts.
-One way in which hackers try to persuade users to install malicious extensions is by making it a requirement of watching a video the user has clicked on.
-You should always be careful about installing browser extensions, and makes sure when you do that you know where they have come from and that they are legitimate.
-Often, malicious browser extensions are given names that sound like the name of a popular legitimate extension.
+Web browser extensions are a favorite tool for hackers who want to spread malware, and it’s no different for Facebook hackers.
+There is a number of different extensions, some of which are linked to Facebook video viruses, that, when you install them and visit Facebook, will attempt to steal data or fill your feed with adverts.
+One way in which hackers try to persuade users to install malicious extensions is by making it a requirement to watch a video the user has clicked on.
+You should always be careful about installing browser extensions and make sure that when you do that, you know where they have come from and that they are legitimate.
+Often, malicious browser extensions are given names that sound like the name of a legitimate, popular extension.
 So, be vigilant.

 6. Messenger links

 Sending links in Facebook Messenger is a favorite tactic of hackers.
-The links look like they’ve been sent by a friend but in reality have come from an account that’s been compromised in some way and the links sent by a hacker.
-Those links lead to a site that’s infected and that will either try to break into your account, steal data, or display adware.
+The links look like they’ve been sent by a friend but, in reality, have come from an account that’s been compromised in some way, and the links were sent by a hacker.
+Those links lead to a site that’s infected and will try to break into your account, steal data, or display adware.
 Whenever you get a link from a friend on Messenger, if you’re not expecting it or if it looks in any way suspicious, don’t click on it.
 First of all, ask your friend if they sent the link.
-If they don’t reply or say that they didn’t, ignore it and tell your friend their account may have been compromised.
+If they don’t reply or say that they didn’t, ignore it and tell your friend that their account may have been compromised.

-In the early days of Facebook, the biggest threat from third party apps came from those that pretended to be popular games such as FarmVille.
-Those spoof apps would persuade you to install them and then flood your timeline with adverts or attempt to spoof your account.
+In the early days of Facebook, the biggest threat from third-party apps came from those that pretended to be popular games, such as FarmVille.
+Those apps would persuade you to install them and then flood your timeline with adverts or attempt to spoof your account.